Game of Thrones dragons fired up season 8: Here's how they were made

-With the final season of Game of Thrones just one episode from being over, there's lots of talk about what will happen to the few main characters who've managed to survive this long.
+With Game of Thrones just one episode from being over forever, there's lots of talk about what will happen to the few main characters who've managed to survive this long.
 But humans aren't the only ones who have had to fight their way to the end.

 Caution: spoilers ahead!